googlefonts/oxidize/text/0015-status-update.md

 I've also resisted this because I'm not sure of exactly what we should measure.
 In any case, it is something we will want to do at some point.

+**status** *this is deferred, for now.
+Profiling will require us to write a non-trivial amount of code on top of the generated code, and the exact details of the generated code may change during the work on mutability; I would prefer to keep things as slim as possible while codegen is being iterated on.

 ### further refinements